zama-ai/concrete/docs/compilation/common_errors.md

 **Possible solutions**:
 - Try to simplify your circuit.
 - Use smaller weights.
-- Add intermediate PBS to reduce the noise, with identity function `fhe.univariate(lambda x: x)`.
+- Add intermediate PBS to reduce the noise, with identity function `fhe.refresh(lambda x: x)`.

 ## 4. Too long inputs for table looup